andreiavrammsd/go-deploy/README.md

 #### Other

-Will work only with github and bitbucket
+Will work only with github and bitbucket.

-If you want to get into the container, run the following in the project's root directory: docker-compose run --rm deploy bash Any changes can be done in src/deploy.
+If you want to get into the container, run the following in the project's root directory: docker-compose run --rm deploy bash

+Any changes can be done in src/deploy.
 Then build the deploy binary: ./build.sh

 #### Nice to have